 What is alpha-1-antitrypsin deficiency?

-People with AATD lack a protective enzyme inhibitor called alpha-1-antitrypsin.
+People with AATD lack a protective chemical in the body called alpha-1-antitrypsin.
 This makes them much more vulnerable to the effects of inhaling smoke or other toxic materials like dust, fumes or chemicals.

-This deficiency increases the risk of lung disease.
+Having these low levels of alpha-1-antitrypsin increases the risk of lung disease.
 If you have AATD, you’re more likely to develop chronic obstructive pulmonary disease (COPD).
-You may also develop COPD at a younger age than usual and it may progress more rapidly than normal COPD, especially if you smoke.
+You may also develop COPD at a younger age than usual, and it may progress more rapidly than normal COPD, especially if you smoke.

 It can also sometimes cause liver problems, skin rashes and immune problems.